nikita-kazakov/nikita-kazakov.github.io/_posts/2021-01-27-sql-through-practice.md

 By default, SQL orders the rows by the primary key of the table, which is typically the `id`.

+Note that when using `order by`, SQL will order in ascending order by default.
+For example:
+`order by name` and `order by name asc` are exactly the same.

 Try to select all columns from the artists table and order the id in descending order:

 ```sql